ebshimizu/stats-of-the-storm/README.md

 * Clone the repository and initialize the submodules
 * Run `npm install`
 * To package the parser, navigate to the `./parser/heroprotocol` folder and run `node ../package_parser.js`
+* Launch the Electron application from the repository root by running `electron .`

 ### Why is PyInstaller Required?
 Stats of the Storm doesn't assume that users have Python installed on their system.
 Additionally,